 Location: 525 Crespi Dr.

-Other Food Options in Pacifica
+Other Places to Eat in Pacifica

 There are a few other restaurants in Pacifica that I’ve been wanting to try, but once COVID hit, that took a back seat.
 They have great reviews and once they open again, I’ll try them out.